Tron0/AkladellWebsite/rules.md

 - **Inscription:** A personal rune and up to six additional smaller characters can be written, either visible or invisible.

-- **Detection: I**nvisible marks glow when detect magic is used and can be read with read magic.
+- **Detection:** Invisible marks glow when detect magic is used and can be read with read magic.

 - **Removal:** Cannot be dispelled but can be removed by the original